-Disney’s possible acquisition of Fox’s movie and TV production business and many of its cable channels would dramatically shake up the pay-TV industry.
+Disney’s acquisition of Fox’s movie and TV production business and many of its cable channels would dramatically shake up the pay-TV industry.
 But it could also position the Mouse House to be an even bigger cheese in TV’s digital future.

 When Disney reported its last quarterly earnings in August, the company also announced that it would be launching an ESPN-branded streaming service in 2018 and a Disney-flagged one the following year, and pulling its films from Netflix in conjunction with that move.
 Disney would be starting out with less content than Netflix — but acquiring Fox’s film and TV studio would certainly help fill that gap.
-(The proposed Disney-Fox deal wouldn’t include Fox’s sports properties, so the ESPN service wouldn’t be affected.)
+(The Disney-Fox deal won’t include Fox’s sports properties, so the ESPN service wouldn’t be affected.)

 Mike Kelly, a former Weather Channel CEO and longtime media exec who is currently CEO of Kelly Newman Ventures, told TheWrap that buying those Fox properties would give Disney a stronger base on which to build its burgeoning digital business, which is a matter of necessity for traditional media companies in 2017.

 “All the media companies that used to make their money by licensing their content to other people,” Kelly said.
 “Now they’re realizing they have the opportunity to go directly to consumer.
 They’re being pushed in that direction.
 I think Disney looks at it as a way it can increase its catalog and it can bring more value to streaming services.”

 “It’s such a sweet move,” Ross Gerber, the president and CEO of wealth management firm Gerber Kawasaki told TheWrap.
 “It gives insight into what Disney’s thinking.
 They’re looking to roll up content for the [streaming service].”